tutorial

 Add a 3D panel to your layout to see all your published frames.
 Next, add two Raw Messages panels to look at your incoming /tf and /tf_static messages:

-Foxglove Studio layout
+Foxglove layout

 Your /tf Raw Messages panel will be empty, as we're not yet publishing any mobile transforms.
 Your /tf_static Raw Messages panel, however, should be displaying your static transform messages.